 Hooded towels for the kids | Cute whale towel

-And a wagon to carry everything!
+And then add a wagon to carry everything!

 Now, some FAQs about a beach trip with kids: